nathanielknopf/Old_RFID/README.txt

 * Recording Parsed Data

-The second and third steps are repeated until all raw data has been parsed.
+The second and third steps are repeated until all raw data has been parsed, at which point the CLOCKLAB files are saved and ready to be used.

 ----------